 Applicants for financial assistance should complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA may be completed online at www.fafsa.ed.gov.
+The FAFSA may be completed online at www.fafsa.ed.gov, or a paper copy may be obtained from the Office of Student Financial Aid.
 The Georgia Highlands College code for the FAFSA is 009507.